 Winter and Spring Break Projects

-The Special Trips program organizes pro bono trips for students during winter break and spring break.
-During winter break, the Special Trips program organizes trips to address the specific legal needs of communities within North Carolina.
-In the spring, the Special Trips program organizes two wills trips to Eastern and Western North Carolina.
-Spring break trip participants draft wills, advance directives, powers of attorney and health care powers of attorney for low-income senior citizens as a means of addressing the issue of Heirs Property.
+The Special Trips program organizes pro bono trips for students during fall, winter, and spring breaks.
+The goal of trips is to address the specific legal needs of communities within North Carolina, especially in more rural areas.
+Many past trips have included the opportunity to draft wills, advance directives, powers of attorney and health care powers of attorney for low-income senior citizens.
 For more information about past wills trips, please visit the wills project blog.

 Group projects are supported and created by student organizations.
 These projects offer opportunities for students to interact and engage in pro bono projects related to their specific interest areas.
 Students work with attorneys and organizations to create and support pro bono opportunities on issues ranging from criminal law to environmental law.
 For example, the Immigration Lawyers Association often works with organizations and attorneys in the area to present “Know Your Rights” presentations on various areas of immigration law.
 These student organization projects provide a great opportunity for students to get involved and engaged in pro bono at UNC Law.

 If students cannot find an existing project that suits them, or if they discover an unmet legal need that a new pro bono project could address, the Pro Bono Program encourages them to start their own project.
 The Program can also help to connect students with supervising attorneys, organizations, community partners, and other students who will help make the project a success.
 To begin this process, we encourage students to fill out the DIY Pro Bono Project Form ().